dakanji/RefindPlus/README-Dev.md

 ## Overview

-RefindPlus builds on _`rEFInd`_ with enhancements and fixes that include several Apple Mac and UEFI-PC related items that may be of interest to anyone requiring a capable and flexible boot manager.
-It offers these enhancements and fixes while maintaining rEFInd's core functionality.
+RefindPlus builds on _`rEFInd`_ to extend its functionality with enhancements and fixes that include several Apple Mac and UEFI-PC related items that may be of interest to anyone requiring a capable and flexible boot manager.

 RefindPlus is particularly useful for those with additional configuration needs or that require advanced or otherwise non-typical options for running operating systems and uEFI utilities on Mac and PC.